mmondics/aiops-z/README.md

 In an ideal AIOps strategy, Turbonomic will automatically execute as many actions as possible.
 Automation results in quicker improvement for application performance as well as reduced time that operations teams must spend manually reviewing and executing actions.

 However, the decision between automating and manually executing actions is not just "on" or "off".
 Decisions to automate will be made by action type, by environment, and by application.
-Automation decisions will be different for each IBM zSystems client, as well as individuals or groups within the client organization who maintain an environment or application.
+Automation decisions will be different for each IBM Z client, as well as individuals or groups within the client organization who maintain an environment or application.
 Furthermore, some action types do not support automation, so Manual or Recommended actions are required.

 Turbonomic allows very granular specification of which actions to automate, and to which degree.
 In this section, we will explore some of the possibilities.